haskellweekly/haskellweekly/data/newsletter/issue-240.markdown

   > Featuring Simon Peyton Jones about Haskell Foundation, Alexander Granin's "Functional Architecture and Design" book, ImpurePics exclusive content, aeson library review, and much more!

 - [Complicated Haskell Words - Isomorphism](https://juliu.is/complicated-haskell-words-isomorphism/) by Ju Liu
-  > My goal here is to explain these terms using the simplest analogies I’ve come across.
+  > My goal here is to explain these terms using the simplest analogies I've come across.

 - [Composition in Trick-Taking Card Games](https://3fx.ch/blog/2020/12/03/composition-in-trick-taking-card-games/) by Ben Fiedler
   > In this blog post we dive a bit deeper into the implementation of determining trick winners, and discover a neat application of composition to solve this problem.